Minimizing the volume of globally hyperbolic anti-de Sitter 3-manifolds: Introduction

 An \emph{anti-de Sitter manifold} $M$ of dimension $d+1$ is a Lorentzian manifold of constant sectional curvature $-1$.
 Up to passing to a covering of degree $4$, one can assume that $M$ is \emph{space and time orientable}, meaning that there is a consistent orientation on every timelike curve and every spacelike hypersurface on $M$.
 The manifold $M$ is then locally modelled (in the sense of Thurston) on the homogeneous space

 equipped with the transitive action of $\PO_0(d,2)$, the identity component of $\O(d,2)/\{\pm \Id_{d+2}\}$.

 The manifold $M$ is called \emph{Globally Hyperbolic Cauchy-compact} (later abbreviated as GHC) if it contains a closed spacelike hypersurface $\mathcal H$ (called a \emph{Cauchy hypersurface}) intersecting every inextensible timelike curve at a single point.
 It follows that $M$ is diffeomorphic to $\mathcal H \times \RR$.
-Such a GHC anti-de Sitter manifold is \emph{maximal} (later abbreviated as MGHC) if it is not properly contained in another GHC anti-de Sitter manifold.
+Such a GHC anti-de Sitter manifold is \emph{maximal} (later abbreviated as MGHC) if it is not properly contained in another GHC anti-de Sitter manifold of the same dimension.

 In dimension $3$, MGHC anti-de Sitter manifolds were described precisely by the foundational work of Mess \cite{Mess}.
 They have the form

 where $\Gamma$ is the fundamental group of a Cauchy surface, conveniently embedded in $\PO_0(2,2)$, and $\Omega_\Gamma\subset \AdS^3$ is its \emph{domain of dependence} (see \cite[Sections 5 and 7]{Mess}).
 When $\Gamma$ can be conjugated into $\PO_0(2,1)$, the manifold $\Gamma \backslash \Omega_\Gamma$ contains a \emph{totally geodesic} Cauchy surface and will be called \emph{Fuchsian}.